Celsus Library Ephesus Hasan Gulday

 Details of the Celsus Library’s Facade

 The Library of Celsus was destroyed in the 7th century AD by an earthquake, and its remains lay buried until the 20th century.
 In the 1960s, archaeologists began excavating the site and found the remains of the library, which were then restored and made open to the public.
-The Celcus Library was unearthed during the excavations carried out in 1905, and in 1970 it was restored to its former appearance by the architect Friedmund Hueber and the Archaeologist Volker Michael Strocka.
+The Celsus Library was unearthed during the excavations carried out in 1905, and in 1970 it was restored to its former appearance by the architect Friedmund Hueber and the Archaeologist Volker Michael Strocka.
 Today, the Library of Celsus is a popular tourist destination in Ephesus and is a testament to the incredible achievements of the ancient Romans.

-The most interesting information about the Celcus library is the rumor that there is a secret tunnel between it and the brothel opposite.
+The most interesting information about the Celsus library is the rumor that there is a secret tunnel between it and the brothel opposite.
 It is stated that this tunnel, which is said to be under the marble street between the library and the brothel, allowed important names of the period and some people who did not want to be seen in the brothel to enter the brothel secretly.

 Get Ephesus Tour Guide